omegazero-org/omz-proxy3-plugins/custom-headers/README.md

 Configuration ID: `customheaders`

-The plugin configuration object consists of any number of arrays, where the key is a wildcard hostname for which requests the headers should be added.
+The plugin configuration object consists of any number of arrays, where the key is a wildcard hostname for which requests to the headers should be added.
 The values in the arrays must be objects with the following properties:

 | Name | Type | Description | Required | Default value |
 | --- | --- | --- | --- | --- |